apache/spark/docs/sql-programming-guide.md

 Spark internally stores timestamps as UTC values, and timestamp data that is brought in without a specified time zone is converted as local time to UTC with microsecond resolution.
 When timestamp data is exported or displayed in Spark, the session time zone is used to localize the timestamp values.
-The session time zone is set with the conf 'spark.sql.session.timeZone' and will default to the JVM system local time zone if not set.
-Pandas uses a `datetime64` type with nanosecond resolution, `datetime64[ns]`, and optional time zone that can be applied on a per-column basis.
+The session time zone is set with the configuration 'spark.sql.session.timeZone' and will default to the JVM system local time zone if not set.
+Pandas uses a `datetime64` type with nanosecond resolution, `datetime64[ns]`, with optional time zone on a per-column basis.

-When timestamp data is transferred from Spark to Pandas it will be converted to nanoseconds and each column will be made time zone aware using the Spark session time zone.
-This will occur when calling `toPandas()` or `pandas_udf` with a timestamp column.
-For example if the session time zone is 'America/Los_Angeles' then the Pandas timestamp column will be of type `datetime64[ns, America/Los_Angeles]`.
+When timestamp data is transferred from Spark to Pandas it will be converted to nanoseconds and each column will be converted to the Spark session time zone then localized to that time zone, which removes the time zone and displays values as local time.
+This will occur when calling `toPandas()` or `pandas_udf` with timestamp columns.

 When timestamp data is transferred from Pandas to Spark, it will be converted to UTC microseconds.
 This occurs when calling `createDataFrame` with a Pandas DataFrame or when returning a timestamp from a